AhmetEminSaglik/JPA-vs-Hibernate/README.md

 git clone https://github.com/AhmetEminSaglik/Hibernate-vs-Jpa.git
 ```

-**2.** To run this project two dependencies must be added to project.
-You can go to following links to figure out how to install them directly to the project.
+**2.** To run this project one dependency must be added to the project.
+You can go to following link to figure out how to install it directly to the project.

 * <a href="https://github.com/AhmetEminSaglik/Console-Colorful-text?tab=readme-ov-file#installation"> Colorful Print Tool Module </a>

-* <a href="https://github.com/AhmetEminSaglik/MusicPlayerForConsoleApp?tab=readme-ov-file#installation"> Music Player Console Module </a>
+[//]: # (* <a href="https://github.com/AhmetEminSaglik/MusicPlayerForConsoleApp?tab=readme-ov-file#installation"> Music Player Console Module </a>)

 **3.** If you want to change mysql connect data then please update both JPA and Hibernate configuration files.
   * JPA configuration file :